rt106/rt106.github.io/REFERENCE.md

 is a pipeline of algorithms, potentially having multiple executions and multiple outputs per pipeline step.

+For REST calls having a ":result" argument, this may be a path for cases where the results of an algorithm may be indexed in different ways.
+For example, if an algorithm generates results as different features and may be run for different imaging modalities, the :result may be something like "modality/feature".

 * __/v1/datastore/patients/:patient/executions__
   * Description:  Get the list of result execution IDs for an algorithm pipeline.